Nippon Connection – The Festival ¼

 Nippon Connection – The Festival

-In 2019, more than 17,000 visitors and around 300 accredited professional visitors attended the festival events.
-In 2020 the festival took place online and reached more than 25,400 viewers from 40 countries.
-The festival itself was founded in 2000 and is mainly organized on a voluntary basis by the non-profit Nippon Connection registered association.
-In 2020, the festival was under the patronage of Angela Dorn, Hessian Minister for Science and Art, Peter Feldmann, Mayor of the City of Frankfurt am Main, and the Consulate General of Japan in Frankfurt am Main.
+In 2022, more than 17,400 visitors attended the festival events in presence and online.
+The festival was founded in 2000 and is mainly organized on a voluntary basis by the non-profit Nippon Connection registered association.
+In 2022, the festival was under the patronage of Angela Dorn, Hessian Minister for Science and Art, the Mayor of the City of Frankfurt am Main, and the Consulate General of Japan in Frankfurt am Main.

 The Film Program

 Japan is one of the most innovative and diverse film countries in the world.
 Every year, the Nippon Connection Festival presents a cross section of current Japanese film production with around 100 films, from short films and documentaries to animated and feature films, including many German, European, and international premieres.

 Numerous directors, actors, and producers attend the festival every year, introducing their films in person.

 The festival presents five awards: the Nippon Honor Award, the Nippon Cinema Award, the Nippon Visions Jury Award, the Nippon Visions Audience Award, and the Nippon Docs Award.

 At the Nippon Connection Festival, one can get to know Japanese culture in all its facets.
 The Nippon Culture section offers more than 50 events, from tea ceremony, cooking classes, shiatsu massage, performances, and exhibitions to workshops, lectures, panel discussions, concerts, karaoke, and a special kids’ program.

 Culinary delights are also included: At several bars and food stalls, the visitors can try Japanese drinks, sushi, ramen, and other delicacies.
 Moreover, sales booths offer a wide variety of books, films, and craftwork.